jsdbroughton/speckle-desk-manager/README.md

 # speckle-desk-manager
-Example project utlising @specklesystems to manage desk spaces and team planning for an architectural practice.
+Example project utlising [Speckle](https://github.com/specklesystems) to manage desk spaces and team planning for an organization.